 Option Action Package Displays the name of the currently-selected Package.
-If this is not the required Package, click on the is button and select the correct Package.
-Filename Type in the file path and name of the file to be generated, or click on the Version Click on the drop-down arrow and select the version of the Model Exchange File.
+If this is not the required Package, click on the 🗐 button and select the correct Package.

+Filename Type in the file path and name of the file to be generated, or click on the button and browse for the location.
+Version Click on the drop-down arrow and select the version of the Model Exchange File.
 Language (Optional) Select the language identifier for the content of the elements in the generated file.
 Include Select the appropriate checkboxes: 'Element Relationships' - to include connectors between the elements being generated 'Tagged Values' - to include the Tagged Values for each element and relationship being generated 'Element Organization' - to include the structural organization of the elements inside the selected Package 'Diagrams' - include the ArchiMate diagrams inside the selected Package Generate Click on this button to generate the Model Exchange File.
-The progress of the file generation is reported in the 'ArchiMate' tab of the System Output window.
+The progress of the file generation is reported in the 'ArchiMate' tab of the

+System Output window.
 A message box also displays to indicate when the generation is complete; click on the OK button to clear the message.
 View File Click on this button to display the contents of the generated file.
 Close Click on this button to close this 'Generate Model Exchange File Format' dialog.
+Help Click on this button to display this Help topic.